Problem Exists Between Keyboard ...

 }

-Apparently, there is little to say about errno; when a function returns failure, it sets the global variable1 errno to some numeric value which is supposed to give more details about what went wrong.
+perror() is going to print in case of no error, the above code studiously avoids to trigger that.
+The next installment will attempt to discuss if the above is really an improvement.err_printf() and all its clients are compiled with the same threading flags.errno.errno; when a function returns failure, it sets the global variable1 errno to some numeric value which is supposed to give more details about what went wrong.
 When it returns success, you should not look at the value of errno because it might have changed anyway.
 Suppose we write a mightily uninteresting frobble() function:

 /* The frobble() function returns 0 on success and -1 on failure */